Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Hopf algebras of trees and quasi-symmetric functions

 and is defined with the help of the grafting procedure that follows from comparison of equations \eqref{eq:Delta-cop} and \eqref{eq:ashuffle}.
-Given ROC-tree $t=t_1 . \dots , t_m$ decomposed into the planted factors, its grafting on ROC-tree $t^\prime$ is defined as attaching roots of the factors $t_i$ to vertices of $t^\prime$ in a way, which preserves the original ordering of the factors.
-In other words, a grafting of $t$ on $t^\prime$ gives a tree $\tilde{t}$ such that there exists a pruning with $t^\prime = \tilde{t}_s$ with the corresponding $t = \tilde{t}_c$; see Figure~\ref{fig:ashuffle-prod} for an example.
+Given ROC-tree $t^\prime=t_1 . \dots , t_m$ decomposed into the planted factors, its (non-unique) grafting on ROC-tree $t^{\prime\prime}$ is defined as attaching roots of the factors $t_i$ to vertices of $t^{\prime\prime}$ in a way, which preserves the original ordering of the factors.
+In other words, a grafting of $t^\prime$ on $t^{\prime\prime}$ gives a tree $\tilde{t}$ such that there exists a pruning with $t^{\prime\prime} = \tilde{t}_s$ with the corresponding $t^\prime = \tilde{t}_c$; see Figure~\ref{fig:ashuffle-prod} for an example.

-With the grafting product $\ashuffle$, deconcatenation coproduct $\delta$, the unit $\eta = \epsilon^*$ and counit $\epsilon = \eta^*$ maps, the space spanned by ROC-trees is equipped with another bialgebra (thus Hopf algebra) structure -- the graded dual to the previous one.

-It is therefore remarkable fact, discovered by Foissy, that the duality described above is self-duality.
-The situation is analogous to the well known self-duality of the Hopf algebra of symmetric functions (see below).
-The Foissy result follows from existence of a special inner product $(\cdot , \cdot )$ on $\Bbbk T_n$ which respects the gradation.
+With the grafting product $\Tshuffle$, deconcatenation coproduct $\delta$, the unit $\eta = \epsilon^*$ and counit $\epsilon = \eta^*$ maps, the space spanned by ROC-trees is equipped with another bialgebra (thus Hopf algebra) structure -- the graded dual to the previous one. \begin{Rem} It is remarkable fact, discovered by Foissy~\cite{Foissy-I}, that the duality described above is self-duality.
+The situation is analogous to the well known self-duality of the Hopf algebra of symmetric functions~\cite{Stanley}. \end{Rem}